dybarsky/static-map/README.md

 };
 StaticMap.requestMapImage(context, config, callback);
 ```
+This method encapsulates AsyncTask class to load image in background.
-Callback class methods will be invoked in main thread.
+**Note:** Callback class methods will be invoked in main thread.

 Developed By